 It's a good time to release high-quality mobile games in China

-In his talk at GDC China, Rety Chen, CEO and CPO of Mokylin Technology discussed how the business model that's appropriate for a company in the Chinese market depends both on where the market is for your platform, and where your company is in its lifecycle.
+In his GDC China talk, Rety Chen discusses how the business model that's right for you in China depends both on where the market is for your platform -- and where your company is in its lifecycle.